A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Experiments

-Our paraphrase data is from Parabank~2~\cite{hu-etal-2019-large}, containing nearly 100M sentences, having paired a smaller input dataset with up to five paraphrases each.
-We use only the first paraphrase, for a training set size of $\approx$20M sentences.
-We preprocess by removing sentences longer than 100 (raw, untokenised) words on either side of the data and duplicate sentence pairs.
-We then use SentencePiece \cite{kudo-richardson-2018-sentencepiece} to build a unigram model \cite{kudo-2018-subword} of size 16k.
-Because our data is large, we sample 5M sentences at a time and turn on input shuffling during training.
-The data splits were created by randomly shuffling all the data and reserving 3k pairs each for dev and test (cf.~Tab.~\ref{tab:data} for dataset sizes).
+We train our paraphrasers using data from Parabank~2~\cite{hu-etal-2019-large}, containing $\approx$20M sentences with up to 5 paraphrases each, of which we use the first paraphrase only.
+We preprocess by removing duplicate sentences and those longer than 100 words and then segment into subwords using SentencePiece \cite{kudo-richardson-2018-sentencepiece} (unigram model \cite{kudo-2018-subword} of size 16k).
+The data splits are created by randomly shuffling the data and reserving 3k pairs each for dev and test.
+For syntactic sentence encoding methods, we use the Berkeley Parser \cite{petrov-etal-2006-learning} (internal tokenisation and prioritizing accuracy) and prune trees to a depth of 4 for $\approx$6M distinct trees.\footnote{Cf.~App.~\ref{app:parse-depths} for the number of trees at different depths.}

-For syntactic sentence encoding methods (\treelstmplain and \treelstmsemhash), we parse the data with the Berkeley Parser \cite{petrov-etal-2006-learning}.
-The parser applies its own tokenization to raw input sentence (\verb|-tokenize|) and prioritizes accuracy over speed (\verb|-accurate|).
-We experiment using trees pruned to different depths (cf.~Tab.~\ref{tab:numtrees} for the number of distinct trees), opting for a depth of 4 in our experiments.